 Between a rock and a hard place

 Many people have limited / no access to savings.
-It means that with the cost of living on the increase, and outstripping the relative increase in our wages by a country mile, the level of people getting into personal debt is at an all-time high, without any savings, trying to cover emergencies like car repairs and unforeseen medical bills leaves people between a rock and a hard place.
+It means that with the cost of living on the increase and outstripping the relative increase in our wages by a country mile, the level of people getting into personal debt is at an all-time high, without any savings, trying to cover emergencies like car repairs and unforeseen medical bills leave people between a rock and a hard place.

 It’s in these types of situations when those with nowhere else to go, turn to use their credit cards.
 Once that journey has begun, it often ends with credit card debt proliferating to the stage where it is unsustainable.

 But there are plenty of people who don’t or can’t have access to credit cards for one reason or another.
 So how do they manage their way out of a financial crisis?
 The answer is that they apply for (hopefully) affordable loans.

 Affordable loans can be lifesavers.
 Of course, it’s the word “affordable” that’s key here.
 Taking out loans that you cannot afford to repay should be an obvious no-no. But even before you consider borrowing, you first need to make sure you have investigated other possible solutions.
 Even loans that are affordable are still a commitment.